 Vicky's PhD (2008-2011) investigated barriers to support for women seeking asylum in Merseyside who have been subjected to sexual violence during conflict and civil unrest.
 In 2013 she was awarded an Early Career Research grant from Liverpool John Moores University (LJMU) to undertake research with The Danish Institute Against Torture (DIGNITY) in Copenhagen, investigating psychosocial responses to women survivors of conflict.

-For the past year Vicky has acted as a consultant on the BAFTA award winning BBC series Exodus: Our Journey to Europe.
+Vicky's recent book, Gendered Harms and Structural Violence in the British Asylum System won the British Society of Criminology book prize for 2018.
+She has also acted as a consultant on the BAFTA award winning BBC series Exodus: Our Journey to Europe.
 For more information please see here: http://www.open.edu/openlearn/tv-radio-events/tv/exodus-our-journey-europe

 She is also an activist with Migrant Artists Mutual Aid and Merseyside Women's Movement, and regularly advises on research and policy with organisations working to support survivors of gendered violence.